 The photo shows a scaled-down copy of the Su-35S in brown with elements of gray.
-According to Fighterbomber, it is in this color scheme that combat aircraft may be transferred to the Iranian side.
+According to Fighterbomber, combat aircraft may be transferred to the Iranian side in this color scheme.

 As I understand it, one of the color options for the Su-35S for the Iranian Air Force.

-In January 2025, it became known that Iran purchased a batch of Russian Su-35S.
-Deputy Chief of the Central Staff of the Iranian Armed Forces "Khatam-al-Anbia" General Ali Shadmani stated that the country plans to continue strengthening the air component of the army.
+In January 2025, it became known that Iranpurchased a batch of Russian Su-35S.
+Deputy Chief of the Central Headquarters of the Iranian Armed Forces "Khatam-al-Anbiya" General Ali Shadmani stated that the country plans to continue strengthening the air component of the army.

 Main characteristics of the Su-35S: